 Student Council “theme” days

-crazy hair, Hawaiian, 80’s, superhero, etc. On those theme days, students may dress according to the theme; participation is optional.
-If they choose not to participate, they must be in dress code.
+crazy hair, Hawaiian, ’80’s, superhero, etc. On those theme days, students may dress according to the theme; participation is optional.
+If they choose not to participate, they must be wearing Dress Code-compliant clothing.
 Some of these special spirit days are $1 for students to participate.
 Money raised goes toward groups’ activities, charities, and our sponsorship of a student in Africa.

 PRA Spirit Days